toddfoster/sharedprayers/content/archive/2023/proper-29-christ-the-king-a.md

 ---
-title: "Holy Eucharist for Purim"
+title: "Holy Eucharist for The Last Sunday after Pentecost"
 date: 2023-03-08
 lectionaryyear: a
 proper: proper-29-christ-the-king